whiprandolph/bestseller/Part 4 - Closing Notes/Bibliography.md

 * Various writers, https://enlacezapatista.ezln.org.mx/, Zapatistas

-* Author interview with Nancy Basket, Cherokee
+* Author's interview with Nancy Basket, Cherokee

+* Author's personal exploration, Ashaninka

 * Akwesasne Notes, a Mohawk organization: _A Basic Call to Consciousness_, Haudenosaunee.
 In _The Deepest Revolution_, I refer to the authors as "Haudenosaunee writers" for simplicity because the Mohawk are a nation of the Haudensaunee Confederacy, and their book discusses the Haudenosaunee as a whole.

+For those who wish to pursue nature connection practices, I suggest Jon Young's audio guide _Advanced Bird Language_ and _Seeing Through Native Eyes_ as well as the nature connection program _Living Connection 1st_ at https://www.livingconnection1st.net/pages/nature-connection

 May the wisdom of healthy cultures keep spreading and lead to many Deep Revolutions.